Gimb0/Gimb0.github.io/_posts/2022-06-21-Building-a-Proxmox-Environment.md

 Now SSH was working from proxmox1 to proxmox2 and vice versa.
 However this did not resolve the error I was receiving while trying to join the cluster.
-Looking back at the error "'192.168.1.6', not found on local node!"
+Looking back at the error '''192.168.1.6'', not found on local node!'
 I started to think it was to do with a system network issue.
 I edited the `/etc/hosts` file on both servers by adding both proxmox servers.

 ```